Quantum Circuit Mutants: Empirical Analysis and Recommendations: Background

-\textbf{Classic Software Testing VS Quantum Software Testing. } In classical software engineering, software testing has long been established as a fundamental aspect of ensuring the quality and reliability of software systems.
-Over the years, diverse testing techniques have been developed, ranging from basic unit testing to more sophisticated approaches such as model-based testing and regression testing~\cite{IntroSWtesting}.
+In classical software engineering, software testing has long been established as a fundamental aspect of ensuring the quality and reliability of software systems.
+Over the years, diverse testing techniques have been developed, ranging from basic unit testing to more sophisticated approaches such as model-based testing and regression testing~\parencite{IntroSWtesting}.
 Through systematic testing, software testers can detect and correct defects, enhancing their software system's functionality and robustness.

-Quantum software, operating under distinct properties, such as quantum superposition, entanglement, and no-cloning, presents unique challenges when devising testing techniques for quantum software.
-For instance, the no-cloning theorem prohibits the creation of independent copies of unknown quantum states, restricting the ability to inspect and copy internal program states during execution, commonly used in classical software testing and debugging.
-This limitation makes checking precise test oracles harder, as most traditional methods are based on state inspection, which in the case of quantum software results in collapsing quantum software's superposition.
-Testing techniques must adapt to these properties, ensuring effectiveness even being unable to directly observe and analyze quantum states during execution~\cite{ourCACM,zhao2021LandscapesAndHorizons,QST_SOTA}.
+Classical software testing techniques often rely on methods such as observing and reproducing the software's execution state to check program behavior.
+Quantum software, operating under particular properties, such as quantum superposition, and entanglement, presents unique challenges when developing testing techniques.
+Unlike classical software, quantum states cannot be copied, making it difficult to directly observe and replicate internal states during execution.
+This restriction demands developing new testing approaches.
+Testing techniques must adapt to these properties, ensuring effectiveness even without being able to directly observe and analyze quantum states during execution~\parencite{ourCACM,zhao2021LandscapesAndHorizons,QST_SOTA,qseRoadmapTOSEM2025,quantumTestingRoadmapTOSEM2025}.